This chapter introduces database change management solution in the following sections:

 You can also capture a new baseline version at any time by selecting the baseline and specifying "Recapture Now."

 Baselines processed after the initial version generally complete substantially faster than the initial version.
 Only those objects that have changed are captured in the new version.
 This also means that the storage required for additional baseline versions is only slightly larger than the storage used by the initial version, assuming a small percentage of objects has changed.
-Figure 47-2 shows the first version of a schema baseline.

 Within a single schema baseline version, you can examine individual object attributes, generate DDL for individual objects, and generate DDL for all the objects in the baseline version.
 You cannot modify object definitions captured in baseline versions, since they are intended to represent the state of objects at a particular point in time.